Particl-Community/academy/basicswap-guides/basicswapguides_installation.rst

                  #.
 Choose what coins you want to enable (Particl will be enabled by default).
 You will need to write them in the configuration command. :ref:`Click here <compatible coins>` for a full list of available coins on BasicSwap.

                  #.
-Decide whether you want to fast sync the Bitcoin blockchain by downloading a checkpoint or sync from scratch.
+Decide whether you want to fast-sync the Bitcoin blockchain by downloading a checkpoint or sync from scratch.
 This will be determined by whether or not you add the :guilabel:`--usebtcfastsync` argument to the configuration command.

                  #.
 Configure your BasicSwap Docker image by typing the following configuration command.
-Make sure to change it according to your preferences as mentioned in the previous two steps.
+Make sure to change it according to your preferences, as determined in the previous two steps.

                      .. code-block:: bash